jreynoso111/MnTequipmentfunding/README.md

 - `index.html` for the home/marketing landing page.
 - `Applications.html` for application downloads and document guidance.
 - `Inventory.html` and `Units for Sale.html` for representative inventory and the paginated listings view.
-- `control-panel.html` for browser-based inventory administration (secured by role-based credentials).
+- `admin/control-panel.html` for browser-based inventory administration (protected by your hosting directory password).

 ## Local development
 Open any of the HTML files directly in a browser.
-All data for inventory and user accounts is stored in `localStorage` and pre-seeded through `inventory-seed.js`.
+All data for inventory is stored in `localStorage` and pre-seeded through `inventory-seed.js`.
 To reset to defaults, clear browser storage for the site.

-## Credentials
-Two default profiles exist for unlocking the inventory tools:
-- Admin: `admin` / `adminmnt`
-- Manager: `rcortez` / `cortezmnt`

-Administrators can create additional admin or manager profiles within the control panel.

 ## Notes
 - Inventory listings and generated VIN detail pages are built client-side; ensure browser storage is enabled.